iamsainikhil/nextjs-prismic-blog-starter/README.md

 Looking for more guidance?
 Full documentation for Prismic lives [on the website](https://prismic.io/docs).
 Here are some places to start:

-- **For most developers, I recommend starting with our [in-depth tutorial for creating a site with Gatsby & Prismic](https://prismic.io/docs/gatsby/getting-started/home).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, I recommend starting with our [in-depth tutorial for creating a site with NextJS & Prismic](https://user-guides.prismic.io/en/collections/22783-examples#next-js-samples).** It starts with zero assumptions about your level of ability and walks through every step of the process.
-- **To dive straight into code samples, check the** [How To Guides](https://user-guides.prismic.io/en/collections/22550-how-to-guides)**.**
+- **To dive straight into code samples, check the** [How To Guides](https://prismic.io/docs/technologies/prismic-and-nextjs)**.**